alfieatkinson/opengalaxy/README.md

 ### Steps to Contribute

+1. **Make an issue first (recommended):**
+    - If you are planning to work on a bug or new feature, please [open an issue](https://github.com/alfieatkinson/opengalaxy/issues/new/choose) first.
+    - Opening an issue helps avoid duplicate work and gives a chance to discuss your idea or approach.
+    - Use the appropriate issue template — "Feature Request" or "Bug Report" — to keep things clear.
-1. Fork the repository.
+2. Fork the repository.
-2. Create a new branch: `git checkout -b feature/your-feature-name` or `git checkout -b fix/your-fix-name`
+3. Create a new branch: `git checkout -b feature/your-feature-name` or `git checkout -b fix/your-fix-name`
-3. Make your changes and commit them with clear messages.
+4. Make your changes and commit them with clear messages.
-4. Push to your fork: `git push origin feature/your-feature-name`
+5. Push to your fork: `git push origin feature/your-feature-name` or `git push origin fix/your-fix-name`
-5. Open a pull request to the `main` branch of this repository.
+6. Open a pull request to the `main` branch of this repository.

 Please follow the existing coding style and include tests where appropriate.